architkansal/architkansal.github.io/_posts/2018-10-05-Discriminatory-Scatternet.md

 There are two parts of the system.
 Lets take a look at each of them separately.

-In the first stage, we learn templates for each object class which will be later used for separating the foreground object of interest and background clutter.
+In the first stage, we learn templates for each object class which will be used later for separating the foreground object of interest and background clutter.

 In the second stage of the network, a two-layer DTCWT scatternet is used.
-We filter the input at first layer of scatternet, then we apply manifold separation on this using the templates learned in first stage and further pass the filtered foreground and background manifolds to the second layer of scatternet.
+We filter the input at first layer of scatternet, then we apply manifold separation on the output of first layer using the templates learned in previous stage and further pass the filtered foreground and background manifolds to the second layer of scatternet.
 Finally, we merge the two manifolds after filtering them in the second layer.
 And the output from both the first layer and merged manifolds are passed to support vector machine for classification.

 Illustration below shows the input image (x) of size 112 × 112.
 Image representations at m = 1 layer (first layer) are obtained using DTCWT filters at 4 scales and 6 orientations.
 Next the Manifold